brandkap/brandkap.github.io/work/visual-cognition-lab.md

 %}

 {% capture caption %}
-Going to the Direction section used to rereoute you to a different URL with a totally different interface.
-This as fixed by keeping this section within the same URL and applying the same styling as the rest of the website.
+Going to the Direction section used to reroute you to a different URL with a totally different interface.
+This was fixed by keeping this section within the same URL and applying the same styling as the rest of the website.
 {% endcapture %}
 {%
   include